Irrational Random Utility Models: Irrational random utility models

 \begin{corollary} Let $\rho$ be a RUM with distribution $\mu$.
 If $\mu(P) \leq \frac14$ for all $P \in \mathcal{P}$ then $\rho$ is an I-RUM. \end{corollary}

 \begin{proof} We prove that $\rho$ satisfies the correlation bounds.
-Let $P$ be a preference and $Q$ be the preference that agrees with $P$ on the ranking of all alternatives except their worst two alternatives.
-We rewrite the correlation bounds as in lemma \ref{lemma: Frum} and note that we have:
+Given $P$ let the preference $Q$ be the \textit{twin-preference} of $P$, namely the preference that agrees with $P$ on the ranking of all alternatives expected their worst two alternatives.
+We rewrite the correlation bounds as in Lemma \ref{lemma: Frum} and note that we have:

-where the first (in)equality follows by lemma \ref{lemma: Frum}, the second (in)equality since $n(P, P)=n(P, Q)=K-1$, the third (in)equality follows since $n(P,{P'}) \leq K-3$ for all $P' \in \mathcal{P} \setminus \{P, Q\}$, the fourth in(equality) since $\sum_{P' \in \mathcal{P} \setminus \{P, Q\}} \mu(P')= 1- \mu(P) - \mu(Q)$ and the final inequality follows since $\mu(P)+\mu(Q) \leq \frac12$.\end{proof}
+where the first (in)equality follows by Lemma \ref{lemma: Frum}, the second (in)equality since $n(P, P)=n(P, Q)=K-1$, the third (in)equality follows since $n(P,{P'}) \leq K-3$ for all $P' \in \mathcal{P} \setminus \{P, Q\}$, the fourth in(equality) since $\sum_{P' \in \mathcal{P} \setminus \{P, Q\}} \mu(P')= 1- \mu(P) - \mu(Q)$ and the final inequality follows since $\mu(P)+\mu(Q) \leq \frac12$.\end{proof}